Carbon tax: United States

 A national carbon tax in the U.S. has been repeatedly proposed, but never enacted.
 For instance, on 23 July 2018, Representative Carlos Curbelo (R-FL) introduced H.R.
-6463, the "MARKET CHOICE Act", a proposal for a carbon tax in which revenue is used to bolster American infrastructure and environmental solutions.
+6463, the "Market Choice Act", a proposal for a carbon tax in which revenue is used to bolster American infrastructure and environmental solutions.
 The bill was introduced in the House of Representatives, but did not become law.

 A number of organizations are currently advancing national carbon tax proposals.
 To address concerns from conservatives that a carbon tax would grow government and increase cost of living, recent proposals have centered around revenue-neutrality.
 The Citizens' Climate Lobby (CCL), republicEn (formerly E&EI), the Climate Leadership Council (CLC), and Americans for Carbon Dividends (AFCD) support a revenue-neutral carbon tax with a border adjustment.
 The latter two organizations advocate for a specific framework called the Baker-Shultz Carbon Dividends Plan, which has gained national bipartisan traction since its announcement in 2017.
 The central principle is a gradually rising carbon tax in which all revenues are rebated as equal dividends to the American people.
-This plan is co-authored by (and named after) Republican elder-statesmen James Baker and George Shultz.
+This plan is co-authored by and named after Republican elder-statesmen James Baker and George Shultz.
 It is also supported by companies including Microsoft, Pepsico, First Solar, American Wind Energy Association, Exxon Mobil, BP, and General Motors.

-California

-In 2006, the state of California passed AB-32 (Global Warming Solutions Act of 2006), which requires California to reduce greenhouse gas emissions.
-To implement AB-32, the California Air Resources Board proposed a carbon tax but this was not enacted.

-In May 2008, the Bay Area Air Quality Management District, which covers nine counties in the San Francisco Bay Area, passed a carbon tax on businesses of 4.4 cents per ton of CO2.

-Colorado

-In November 2006, voters in Boulder, Colorado, passed what is said to be the first municipal carbon tax.
-It covers electricity consumption with deductions for using electricity from renewable sources (primarily Xcel's WindSource program).
-The goal is to reduce their emissions by 7% below 1990 levels by 2012.
-Tax revenues are collected by Xcel Energy and are directed to the city's Office of Environmental Affairs to fund programs to reduce emissions.